|FIRE LAPPING a Bad or Fouled Rifle Barrel|

 Here you push/pull until the resistance has diminished, push the lap partly out again and smear more compound.
 Repeat this procedure until your arms get tired.
 You can recast another lap OR with the lap just inside the muzzle, with a brass rod that has a squared off end, poke in in on top of the lap and rap it hard with a hammer, expanding it.
 Do your push/pull thing again.
 This method has been used for years, but is time consuming.
 Fire lapping just as effective, OR MORESO and it is a lot faster.

-The factory ammo is pushing bullets FASTER than most, along with the use of SOFTER COPPER bullet jackets, give you a combination of copper fouling of barrels IF the bore was even somewhat rough to start with.
-After looking at and inside many of these bores, it became obvious that the problem of a 6" or even 8" group was bore fouling.
+Their factory ammo is pushing bullets FASTER than most, along with the use of SOFTER COPPER bullet jackets, give you a combination of copper fouling of barrels IF the bore was even somewhat rough to start with.
+After looking at the insides many of these bores, it became obvious that the problem of a 6" or even 8" group was bore fouling.
 Initially the factory insisted that it was the customer's responsibility to maintain their bore cleanliness.
 But it was the factory who may have put out a slightly rough bore and sold the customer the soft jacketed bullet.
 After lots of conversation, I finally got permission from the service manager of Weatherby to Fire Lap their bores on these types of repairs.
-PROBLEM SOLVED, and never had those rifles be returned for the same problem.
+PROBLEM SOLVED, and we never had those rifles be returned for the same problem.

-On these rifles, I initially did the Outers Foul-Out (which was the least labor intensive in our shop) and then the Fire Lapping.
+On these rifles, I initially did the Outers Foul-Out for a day (which was the least labor intensive in our shop) and then the Fire Lapping.
 This is where I decided 10 rounds of each grit was working.
 Why do less as it takes only a few more minutes to do 10 as 5?
 And the cleanup time is the same.

 This Page Under Construction

 Copyright © 2017 LeeRoy Wisner All Rights Reserved